Robert Elibekyan

 Robert Elibekyan (Ռոբերտ Էլիբեկյան; born 21 April 1941) is an Armenian painter.

 Biography

 Robert Elibekyan was born in Tbilisi, Georgia.
 In 1960 he moved to Armenia and settled in Yerevan.
 1960-1965 he studied in the Yerevan Arts and Theatre Institute.
-Since 1970 Elibekyan is a member of the Union of Artists of Armenia.
+Since 1970 Elibekyan has been a member of the Union of Artists of Armenia.
 For many years Elibekyan is successfully involved in stage design in theatres of Armenia and overseas.
 Simultaneously he worked as a designer and producer of a number of films shot at the ArmenFilm Studio.

-Elibekyan's canvases are exhibited at famous museums and private collections such as the National Gallery of Armenia, Modern Art Museum of Yerevan, the Tretyakov Gallery and the Museum of Oriental Arts in Moscow, Alex Manoogian Museum in Detroit, Elyseum Palace in Paris, Presidential Residence of the RA, RA Government Office, the White House in Washington, Zimerli Museum in New-Jersi, in RA Matenadaran, Sergey Parajanov Museum of RA, Etchmiadzin Cathedral Museum.
+Elibekyan's canvases are exhibited at famous museums and private collections such as the National Gallery of Armenia, the Modern Art Museum of Yerevan, the Tretyakov Gallery and the Museum of Oriental Arts in Moscow, the Alex and Marie Manoogian Museum in Detroit, the Élysée Palace in Paris, Armenia's Presidential Residence, Government Office, the White House in Washington, the Zimerli Art Museum in New Jersey, the Matenadaran, the Sergey Parajanov Museum in Armenia, and the Etchmiadzin Cathedral Museum.